NoNameSet/Revenant/README.md

 #### Lead Developers

-- [nonameset](https://github.com/nonameset) - Creation and implementation of the modification.
+- [nonameset](https://github.com/nonameset) - Creation and implementation of the ASI.

 #### Major Contributors